 Open policy questions regarding substances in the phthalates group are listed.
 These questions guide work on phthalates under HBM4EU.

 The main authors of the scoping document are Chemical Substance Group Group Leaders Marike Kolossa Gehring and Rosa Lange of the German Environment Agency.
 The scoping document on phthalates was last updated in January 2018.
-Another update of the scoping document will be ready in May 2019.

 Uses of phthalates